CircuitSetup/Flux-Capacitor_backup/README.md

 This remote is also sold as part of a kit for Arduino and is reasonably priced.

 Each time you press a (recognized) key on the remote, an IR feedback LED will briefly light up.
-This LED is located in the center of the board, next to the center LED.
+This LED is located in the center of the board, next to the bright center LED.

 ### IR learning